sitedata/checklyhq.com/site/content/privacy/_index.md

 ### Heap Analytics
 We use Heap to give us insights into how customers use our application and where we could improve it.

-### Hotjar
+### Microsoft Clarity
-We use Hotjar to give us insights into how customers use our application and where we could improve it.
+We use Microsoft Clarity to give us insights into how customers use our application and where we could improve it.

 ## 7. Third Parties